JustinFincher/UniLWP.Droid.Doc/tutorial/import_setup/free.rst

    .. figure:: /_static/img/package_manager_plus_sign.jpg

-    Package Manager is located under menu ``Window``.
-The menu bar would be at the top of the screen in macOS while at the top of the Unity window in Windows.
+    If you cannot see the dropdown list, drag the title of package manager panel to un-dock the window, and then try again.

     .. rubric:: View more info about the package

     .. figure:: /_static/img/package_manager_load_unilwp.jpg

-    If you
+    Newly added files are groupped and shown within the ``Packages`` section of the project panel

-The free version, UniLWP.Droid.Free, is hosted on GitHub as an UPM package.
+The free version, UniLWP.Droid.Free, is hosted on `GitHub <https://github.com/JustinFincher/UniLWP.Droid.Package.Free>`_ as an UPM package.

 - To import, first open package manager via menu ``Window/Package Manager``.